Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Creating classes

-Classes are used to create objects based on a common model.
+Classes are used to create objects based on a common template.
 A class is defined using the keyword class

-followed by the class name.
+, followed by the class name.
 We can then define the class's properties and methods inside its body.
-For example, we can define
+For example,

 class Person {